Trimedge/.github/profile/README.md

 # Welcome to Ageim Labs

-We are an orgnization who are dedicated to provide a great user experience for our users.
+We are an organization who are dedicated to provide a great user experience for our users.